 An ergonomic and innovative design that lets you scoop even hard ice cream easily.
-A wide, contoured handle, pointed top, and stainless steel craftsmanship that makes it easy to push into firm ice cream.
-Unique and attractive; worthy of gift-giving.
+A wide, contoured handle, pointed top, and stainless steel craftsmanship make it easy to push into firm ice cream.
+Unique and attractive and an excellent gift.

 Feels somewhat heavy, but it's still easy for most consumers to use.
 Pricey, but it's also very well-made.

-A durable scoop with stainless steel construction that includes a large top and ergonomic handle available in three colors for easy scooping.
-Lifetime warranty is hard to beat.
+A solid scoop with stainless steel construction that includes a large top and an ergonomic handle.
+Available in five vivid colors.
+This scoop is dishwasher-safe for easy maintenance.

-Wide handle is comfortable to hold.
-Shape of this scoop's top makes it easy to produce perfectly rounded ice cream scoops with the flick of the wrist.
+This scoop's wide handle is comfortable to hold.
+The shape of this scoop's top makes it easy to produce perfectly rounded ice cream scoops with the flick of the wrist.
 A useful notch in the scoop's handle can open ice cream containers.
 This scoop is dishwasher-safe.

-Ice cream easily falls off the scoop, thanks to the encased heat conductive material in the handle.
+This scoop is particularly easy to use thanks to the encased heat conductive material in the handle.
 Cuts through cold ice cream easily and the ice cream won't stick to the scoop.
-Made of aluminum alloy that is fairly durable and lightweight.
-One-piece design is durable.
+Made of aluminum alloy that is durable and lightweight.
+Simple, one-piece design.

 Can't be washed in the dishwasher.
 Some owners report the fluid leaking from the handle.

-Even though all ice cream scoops have similar design elements, they are not all created equal.
-Quality materials and user-friendly structures make the difference between scoops that last and are easy to use, versus those with longevity and functional concerns.
-In addition, scoops also come in different shapes and sizes, so the perfect one for you depends on the firmness of the ice cream and the portion sizes you prefer to enjoy.
+Not all ice cream scoops are created equal.
+Quality materials and user-friendly structures make the difference between scoops that last and are easy to use versus those with longevity and functionality concerns.

 Before you pick out an ice cream scoop, here are a few considerations to think about so you are sure to find one that best fits your needs.